 Live streaming and video content surge

 Last year, most social media platforms experienced a surge in live and pre-recorded video content.
-Creators and brands alike engaged users with entertaining video content—fueled partly by algorithms that keep delivering content most likely to be consumed.
+Creators and brands alike engaged users with entertaining video content — fueled partly by algorithms that keep delivering content most likely to be consumed.

 No doubt, video remains an effective way to showcase walk-through services and portray company culture.
 Live streaming gives a raw, unedited look into your brand.
 From product launches to behind-the-scenes, going live allows engagement with customers in real-time.

-Trends in Search
+Trends in Online Search Behavior

 Increasing importance of local searches

-While visual content is rising, optimizing content for search engines remains crucial.
+Even though visual content is rising, optimizing content for search engines remains crucial.

-People on social media still use Google and other search engines to reach ecommerce sites.
+People on social media still use Google and other search engines to reach commerce sites.
 Over 20% of sales occur online, so ensuring that your business appears in relevant local searches is critical to driving traffic and conversions to your site.

 Small businesses should begin by building local SEO staples like a Google Business Profile (formerly known as Google My Business).
 As they expand, more efforts can be directed toward writing blog posts and other engaging, informative content.